 AI Ethics: What Is It and How to Embed Trust in AI?

 The next step of artificial intelligence (AI) development is machine and human interaction.
 The recent launch of OpenAI's ChatGPT, a large language model capable of dialogue of unprecedented accuracy, shows how fast AI is moving forward.
 The ability to take human input and permissions and adjust its actions based on them is becoming an integral part of AI technology.
-This is where the concept of ethics in artificial intelligence research begins, and this is the area I am focusing on for the rest of this article.
+This is where the concept of ethics in artificial intelligence research begins, a research topic that, as a futurist, I find very important.

 Previously, humans were solely responsible for educating computer algorithms.
 Instead of this process, we may soon see AI systems making these judgments instead of human beings.
-In the future, machines might be fully equipped with their own judgement system.
-At this point, things could turn for the worse if the system miscalculates or is flawed with any bias.
+In the future, machines might be fully equipped with their own justice system.
+At this point, as a futurist, I believe things could turn for the worse if the system miscalculates or is flawed with any bias.